scipy-conference/scipy_proceedings/papers/Suvrakamal_Das/main.md

 ### Introduction

+The rapid advancements in deep learning have led to transformative breakthroughs across various domains, from natural language processing to computer vision.
+However, the quest for more efficient and scalable models remains a central challenge, especially when dealing with long sequences exhibiting long-range dependencies.
+Transformers, while achieving remarkable performance in numerous tasks, often suffer from high computational complexity and memory usage, particularly when handling long sequences.

+This paper delves into the emerging field of State Space Models (SSMs) as a promising alternative to Transformers for efficiently capturing long-range dependencies in sequential data.
+We provide a comprehensive comparison between the recently developed Mamba model, based on SSMs, and the widely adopted Transformer architecture, highlighting their architectural differences, performance characteristics, and underlying mechanisms.

+We begin by exploring the fundamental principles of SSMs, emphasizing their ability to represent and model continuous-time systems through a latent state vector.
+We then introduce the HiPPO framework, which extends SSMs to effectively handle long-range dependencies by leveraging the properties of orthogonal polynomials.
+This leads us to the discretization of continuous-time SSMs into discrete-time representations, enabling their implementation as recurrent models.

+Building upon this foundation, we introduce the Structured State Space (S4) model, which addresses the computational limitations of traditional SSM implementations by employing a novel parameterization and efficient algorithms.
+S4's Normal Plus Low-Rank (NPLR) decomposition allows for stable and efficient diagonalization of the state matrix, leading to significant improvements in computational complexity.

+We then discuss the Mamba model, which leverages the selective SSM approach to capture long-range dependencies in sequences.
+The Mamba architecture combines aspects of RNNs, CNNs, and classical state space models, offering a unique blend of efficiency and expressivity.

+The paper then presents a detailed comparison of Mamba and Transformer architectures, highlighting their core components, computational characteristics, and performance implications.
+We demonstrate the advantages of Mamba in terms of computational efficiency, memory usage, and sequence handling, underscoring its potential for tackling complex scientific and industrial problems.

+Finally, we explore the potential applications and future directions of Mamba models, particularly in the context of scientific computing and data analysis.
+We highlight the synergy between Mamba and the SciPy ecosystem, underscoring its ability to enhance the efficiency and scalability of scientific computing workflows and drive novel scientific discoveries.

-### Background: State Space Models
+### State Space Models

 The central goal of machine learning is to develop models capable of efficiently processing sequential data across a range of modalities and tasks.
 This is particularly challenging when dealing with **long sequences**, especially those exhibiting **long-range dependencies (LRDs)**  – where information from distant past time steps significantly influences the current state or future predictions.
 Examples of such sequences abound in real-world applications, including speech, video, medical, time series, and natural language.
 However, traditional models struggle to effectively handle such long sequences.

-**Recurrent Neural Networks (RNNs)**, often considered the natural choice for sequential data, are inherently stateful and require only constant computation per time step.
-However, they are slow to train and suffer from the well-known "**vanishing gradient problem**", which limits their ability to capture LRDs. **Convolutional Neural Networks (CNNs)**, while efficient for parallelizable training, are not inherently sequential and struggle with long context lengths, resulting in more expensive inference. **Transformers**, despite their recent success in various tasks, typically require specialized architectures and attention mechanisms to handle LRDs, which significantly increase computational complexity and memory usage.
+**Recurrent Neural Networks (RNNs)** [@Sherstinsky_2020], often considered the natural choice for sequential data, are inherently stateful and require only constant computation per time step.
+However, they are slow to train and suffer from the well-known "**vanishing gradient problem**", which limits their ability to capture LRDs. **Convolutional Neural Networks (CNNs)** [@oshea2015introduction], while efficient for parallelizable training, are not inherently sequential and struggle with long context lengths, resulting in more expensive inference. **Transformers** [@vaswani2023attention], despite their recent success in various tasks, typically require specialized architectures and attention mechanisms to handle LRDs, which significantly increase computational complexity and memory usage.

-A promising alternative for tackling LRDs in long sequences is **State Space Models (SSMs)**, a foundational mathematical framework deeply rooted in diverse scientific disciplines like control theory and computational neuroscience.
+A promising alternative for tackling LRDs in long sequences is **State Space Models (SSMs)** [@gu2022efficiently], a foundational mathematical framework deeply rooted in diverse scientific disciplines like control theory and computational neuroscience.
 SSMs provide a continuous-time representation of a system's state and evolution, offering a powerful paradigm for capturing LRDs.
 They represent a system's behavior in terms of its internal **state** and how this state evolves over time.
 SSMs are widely used in various fields, including control theory, signal processing, and computational neuroscience.

-### Continuous-time Representation
+#### Continuous-time Representation

 The continuous-time SSM describes a system's evolution using differential equations.
 It maps a continuous-time input signal $u(t)$ to an output signal $y(t)$ through a latent state $x(t)$.
 The state is an internal representation that captures the system's history and influences its future behavior.